February 25, 2026

 • Alternative materials including PETG, ABS, Nylon6- & Nylon12-, and ASA, with and without carbon fiber fill, can be requested for academic, research, or student club use.

-• Markforged printing systems are reserved for academic, research, or student club use and not available for personal printing.
+• Markforged polymer and metal printing systems are reserved for academic, research, or student club use and not available for personal printing.

 • Designs will need to be submitted as .STL or .EMF file types for printing.